Back to the journal

 A simple, accurate explanation of how infrared heating actually works

 Understanding how heat moves inside a building doesn’t require advanced physics — just a clear picture of what happens when infrared energy interacts with solid matter.
-The concepts below explain, in everyday terms, why infrared behaves differently than air-based heating and why it produces such stable, balanced environments in large shops.
+The concepts below explain, in everyday terms, why infrared behaves differently than air-based heating and why it produces such stable, balanced environments in large shops.1.
+Infrared radiant heating doesn’t heat air — it heats surfaces

+Air contains very little mass.
+It is mostly empty space, which makes it a poor thermal reservoir.
 Infrared (IR) waves move through air with almost no interaction.
 Their work begins only when they strike something solid.
+Much like sunlight:- IR barely warms the air itself

 - it warms the ground, tools, vehicles, equipment, walls, and concrete — anything with physical mass